surifirstpin/biplus_documentation/docs/model01.md

 4. To undo the changes done for the code established in json format click  **Undo** icon.
 5. To redo the changes done for the code established in json format click  **Redo** icon.
 6. To format the Code according to proper alignment click on **Format Code** Icon.
-7. To hide the model and views visible click on **angle double left** Icon.
+7. To hide list of model and views visible click on **angle double left** Icon.
-8. To View the list of models and views click on **angle double t** Icon
+8. To view list of models and views click on **angle double right** Icon.
+9. To save the model click on save button.